Options and Prices in USD

 "I'm still having very good success with the ScopeRollers.
 While I still have to polar align each time out, the benefits of having my entire rig mobile is awesome.
 I can set up in a fraction of the time as before, and break-down is as simple as rolling everything back into the garage - 4 minutes flat and I'm in bed for the night!
 Autoguiding is as good as I've ever had, so I know the ScopeRoller platform is stable.
 Here are two images taken with the casters in place:

-Here I am installing a caster set on a Losmandy G11 tripod.
+Here is Mr. Cramer installing a caster set on a Losmandy G11 tripod.

 Speed of Setup

-Here I am demonstrating speed of putting my scope in action.
+Here is Mr. Cramer demonstrating the speed of putting his scope in action.

 What about vibration in the casters?
 Remember that rigidity sometimes increases vibration--having a little play between the caster assemblies and the inside of the tripod legs doesn't necessarily create a problem.
 Some customers have actually reported less vibration with the casters unlocked.
 If you need absolute rock solid rigidity for your five hour exposures of Pluto, this may not be the best choice.
 In general, I don't see that ScopeRoller adds any vibration to an existing mount.

 The obvious advantage of the ScopeRoller product is ease of use.
 Right now, you have to take your telescope tube off the mount, disconnect cables, carry all the parts outside, and then reassemble.
 At the end of the evening, when it is cold and dark, and you are cold and tired, you have to repeat the process.
 With ScopeRoller, you just roll your telescope outside--and at the end of the evening, you just roll your telescope back inside.